daniel1339/kanban-microservices/backend/services/user-service/README.md

 - `path`: Endpoint path where the error occurred
 - `method`: HTTP method used
 - `requestId`: Optional request ID for tracking
+- `errors`: Array of specific validation errors (only present for validation failures)
+  - `field`: Name of the field that failed validation
+  - `value`: The invalid value that was provided
+  - `constraints`: Object with validation rule names and their error messages

 This structure is standard and documented in Swagger for all endpoints.